bytedance/ImageDream/README.md

 2. If you have an object cutting image edge, in config, tuning the parameters range of elevation and fov to be a larger range, e.g. ```[0, 30]```, otherwise, you may do image outpainting and follow tips 1.
 3. Check the results with ImageDream diffusion model before using it in 3D rendering to save time.

+## PreComputed Results
+- Since there is some randomness in diffusion model and time costly to get baseline results.
+We put our pre-computed results for reproducing Tab.1 in the paper in a [hugging face dataset card](https://huggingface.co/datasets/Peng-Wang/ImageDream)

 ## Citing
 If you find ImageDream helpful, please consider citing: